GRADUATE CERTIFICATE PROGRAMS & LEARNING COMMUNITIES

 Program Dates & Location

-In Winter 2021, this program will be offered virtually through a series of asynchronous and synchronous activities.
-Synchronous sessions will be held on five Fridays during the Winter quarter at 10:00am-12:00pm (Pacific Time):
+In Winter 2022, this program will be offered through a series of workshops held on five Fridays during the Winter quarter.
+Program dates and location will be announced during Fall Quarter 2021.

 How to Participate